nimroddanielmaayan/n8n-and-open-ai-summary/notes.md

 ## n8n - Other Topics

+### Retainer Clients

+- All n8n clients need to have at least a minimal "retainer" contract, since they need to use a server that needs to be paid for, maintained and updated periodically

 ### Keeping Things Organized

 - In order to keep things organized, it might be a good idea to name projects